VoidMercy/EasyCTF-Writeups-2017/reversing/Phunky Python 2/README.md

 First we had to find what b is equal to.
 After playing around with the functions in python's shell, we find that for each character in jkx, b is equail to pp[i] to the power of that character, all of these multiplied by each other.

 Then we have to find what pp is.
-We simply printed pp after it is computed, and got a list of 1229 integers.
+We simply printed pp after it is computed, and got a list of the first 1229 primes.
 This list will be constant every time, so we can just use this in our solution.

 Then, after simplifying pork, we find that pork = jkx - 1.